4FTERPAIN/4FTERPAIN/README.md

 I don't put hide unless things don't get serious or you really bother me.

 If any attitude or thing about me bothers you, **hide me** and that's all what you have to do if is that the situation.
-Don't look for a fight or much less cause me stress or harm, **no seas un boludo mas del monton**
+Don't look for a fight or much less cause me stress or bad moments

-Whether you like it or not, whether you hide it or not, I am aware of the things you say about me sometimes, indirects things are stupid, thank you for feeding my attention!! i dont need it but is cute and dumb by you part talk of me like that u know

-in safe esp server, safe eng server or in the esp 18+ server because they usually ban me for... saying things.. things, things..
+in safe esp server, english servers or in the spanish servers yep

-**SUPER DNI okegom & ranfren** (selective, I make exceptions but I VERY rarely do them so don't expect much) + full dni in my links
+**SUPER DNI okegom & ranfren** (selective, I make exceptions but I VERY rarely & strict do them so don't expect much) + full dni in my links

-datazo: OIGAN SABIAN QUE ME CORTE EL PELO Y AHORA PLANEO TEÑIRME EL PELO ROSITA SALMON COMO MUU??